MikkoVasankari/MALrss/README.md

 ### MALrss

-CLI tool that allow you to read your Myanimelist profile's recent anime/manga list updates in terminal.
+CLI tool that allows you to read your Myanimelist profile's recent anime/manga list updates in terminal.

 anime for anime list <br>
 manga for manga list <br>